nodejs/nodejs.dev/src/documentation/0055-node-inspect-object/index.md

 ---
-title: How to log an object in Node
+title: How to log an object in Node.js
 description: 'Logging objects in Node.js'
 author: flaviocopes
 ---